peaBerberian/player-debugging-tools/README.md

 // Remove that spy
 removeSpy();

-// Same but add a debugger (a breakpoint basically) before the function is
+// Same but adds a debugger (a breakpoint basically) before the function is
 // really called.
 let removeSpy = addSpy(SourceBuffer.prototype, "appendBuffer", true);